Stock Clearance Sale

 PRX loader

 In the past, infertility was commonly considered a female problem.
 It is now recognized that a couple's infertility is just as likely to root problems in the male partner.
-In infertility testing, about 40 % of the cases stem from female factors and another 40 % from male factors.
+About 40 % of infertility testing cases stem from female factors, and another 40 % from male factors.
 In 10 % of couples, infertility factors are found in men and women.
 In the remaining 10 %, infertility remains unexplained after testing.
-The statistical data clearly shows that male infertility can also cause the failure of conception.
+The statistical data clearly shows that infertility in men can also cause the failure of conception.

 General factors causing female and male infertility: